New exact eigenstates in the Lesanovsky model, proximity to integrability and the PXP model, and approximate scar states: (Approximate) Connection to the PXP model at intermediate

 \subsection{Approximation of scar states - quasiparticle ansatz}

 We define operators:

 where $\alpha_\pm$ and $\beta$ are defined in Eq.~(\ref{eq: Lesanovsky states equation}).
 These are related to the exact Lesanovsky states by: $\ket{E_\pm} = L_\pm \ket{z}$.

 Note that the writing here differs slightly from the original Lesanovsky expression in Eq.~(\ref{eq:Lesanovsky states}): we use $-z P\sigma^+_jP$ instead of $n_j$.
 The two operators coincide on $\ket{z}$.
-However, the former is a more natural choice for the multi-quasiparticle construction below coming from thinking in the rotated picture, cf.\ Appendix~\ref{section:Two quasiparticle}.
+However, the former is a more natural choice for the multi-quasiparticle construction below in light of the rotated picture, cf. Appendix~\ref{section:Two quasiparticle}.

 We expect to be able to superpose multiple Lesanovsky particles.
 Their mutual interactions are short-ranged and are associated with their contact.
 We see this clearly and improve upon the two-quasiparticle ansatz in Appendix~\ref{section:Two quasiparticle}.
 As $L \rightarrow \infty$, short-range interactions are rare, and we expect the quasiparticle ansatz to hold for finite number of particles.